Chimichurri Steak

 When you want to finish your steak with something beyond butter, try this easy, herby sauce straight from Argentina.
 Chimichurri Steak is packed with flavor, and the sauce is easy to make right in your blender.

-Cultures all around the world serve herbaceous green sauces, and I think each one provides a window into their cooking.
+Cultures all around the world serve herbaceous green sauces with a bold flavor, and I think each one provides a window into their cooking.

 Morocco has chermoula, Thailand has Nam Prik Noom, India has green chutney, Mexico has salsa verde, Yemen has zhoug, and Italy has gremolata and pesto, to name a few.
 (The United States has Green Goddess, by the way).